Generation of Photon Pairs by Stimulated Emission in Ring Resonators

 Here our focus is instead on stimulated TOPDC (StTOPDC).
-In this scenario, photons are still emitted in triplets, but the down-conversion of the pump photon is stimulated by the presence of additional seed fields that, unlike the pump field, do not provide any energy but simply stimulate the process.
-Recently, it has been shown that StTOPDC can be exploited to characterize the properties of the quantum light that would be generated by SpTOPDC in the absence of any seed field \cite{dominguez-serna_third-order_2020}.
-This extends the concept of stimulated emission tomography initially proposed for the study of photon pairs \cite{liscidini_stimulated_2013}.
+In this scenario, photons are still emitted in triplets, but the down-conversion of the pump photon is stimulated by the presence of additional seed fields which, unlike the pump field, do not provide any energy but simply stimulate the process \cite{Blay_StTOPDC}.
+Recently, it has been shown that StTOPDC can be exploited to characterize the properties of the quantum light that would be generated by SpTOPDC in the absence of any seed field \cite{dominguez-serna_third-order_2020, liscidini_stimulated_2013}.
 In contrast to that, here we are interested in StTOPDC as a scheme to generate quantum correlated photon pairs.

-In this letter, we first illustrate photon pair generation using StTOPDC, and compare this approach with SPDC and SFWM.
-We focus on the use of ring resonators to enhance and control StTOPDC, calculating the generation rate for a composite AlN-Si$_3$N$_4$ structure compatible with the current fabrication technology.
-Next, we characterize the biphoton state arising from StTOPDC in this structure by calculating the joint spectral intensity (JSI).
-Finally, we draw our conclusions.
+{Whereas earlier studies of TOPDC have dealt only with non-resonant structures, here we investigate the use of microring resonators to enhance and control StTOPDC \cite{Corona_ol_2011,okoth_pra_2019,corona_pra_2011}; addressing this resonant configuration is essential due to the qualitative differences that generally arise between nonlinear processes in resonant and non-resonant systems \cite{how_does_it_scale}.} We calculate the StTOPDC photon pair generation rate for a composite AlN-Si$_3$N$_4$ structure compatible with the current fabrication technology, and characterize the biphoton state arising from StTOPDC in this structure by calculating the joint spectral intensity (JSI).

 We begin by considering the generic Hamiltonian describing the generation of photon triplets via TOPDC, in which a pump photon in mode $P$ is down-converted into three photons, one in each of the modes $G_1$, $G_2$, and $G_3$: